dpmerrell/yahtzee/README.md

 # yahtzee
 A Yahtzee-solving python package and command line tool.

-It is mathematically guaranteed to have the best strategy -- the algorithm maximizes expected score.
+The algorithm is mathematically guaranteed to have the best strategy.
+That is, it maximizes expected score.

 ## Installation